Get the facts . . . Volume 1

 What is in Water?

-Water (H2O) is never just pure hydrogen and oxygen.
-Water naturally contains minerals and microorganism from the rocks, soil and air with which it comes in contact.
-Human activities add many more substances to water.
+Water (H2O) is not just pure hydrogen and oxygen.
+Many substances may be dissolved in water, such as microorganisms or minerals from rocks, air, and soils it contacts.
+Human activities also contribute substances to water.
 Some, such as bacteria, come from waste products of people and animals.
-Others, such as gasoline and industrial solvents, are synthetic chemicals made and used for special purposes.
-Still other materials, such as nitrate and salt, occur naturally.
-Human activities can greatly increase nitrate and salt concentrations in the environment.
+Others, such as petrolem products and solvents, are synthetic chemicals made and used for special purposes.
+Still other materials, such as nitrate and phosphorus, are nutrients required for plant growth that occur naturally.
+However, these substances are applied to crop fields and later washed from the surface of the land into lakes and streams, where they cause water quality problems.

 What is water quality?